MArch Harvard University, 1990

 Before joining the faculty at the University of Oregon, Cheng held posts as a visiting scholar at the Massachusetts Institute of Technology and a lecturer at the University of Hong Kong, where she received research support for projects exploring spatial visualization.
 She also worked for a decade for architecture firms in Massachusetts, including Kallmann McKinnell & Wood Architects, Tams Consultants, Inc., CBT, Inc., Graham/Meus Inc., and Raphael Moneo & Associates.
 Cheng activities as a designer include a series of lighting installations and collaboration on a design competition entry that was awarded a Gold Medal for Environmental Sensitivity in 2000.

-Cheng is currently on the national AIA Higher Education Advisory Team.
+Cheng keeps active with professional organizations to better understand how the department can better serve the profession.
+She is currently serving on the board of the Architectural Foundation of Oregon and has recently served on the national AIA Higher Education Advisory Team and the Harvard Graduate School of Design Alumni Council.
 She served as President of the Association of Computer Aided Design in Architecture (ACADIA) from 2009-2011, won the 2014 ACADIA Society Award of Excellence and chaired the national AIA's Technology In Architectural Practice knowledge community.
 She has guest-edited three issues of the International Journal of Architectural Computing and co-chaired the AIA-TAP/ACADIA 2004 Conference on Fabrication.
 She has served on the ACADIA Steering Committee and research review committees for ACADIA (North American), CAADRIA (Asian), ECAADE (European), SiGRADi, ASCAAD (Arab) computer-aided architectural design groups, and the Association of Collegiate Schools of Architecture.
 She has also served on the jury of the Far Eastern International Digital Architectural Design award for several years and has acted as a grant reviewer for the Hong Kong Research Grants Council and the American Association for the Advancement of Science.
 As a double major in Architecture and Mechanical Engineering, she graduated with honors from Yale University, and then received her M.Arch. from Harvard Graduate School of Design where she was a teaching assistant for William J. Mitchell.